-The budget represents the financial plan for the university - it serves as a roadmap for allocating the university's revenues against anticipated expenses.
+The UBC budget represents the financial plan for the university - it serves as a roadmap for allocating the university's revenues against anticipated expenses.
 It uses the prior year's allocations as a baseline to identify recurring funding and considers enhancement requests and the distribution of incremental revenues to fund strategic initiatives and to manage cost pressures.
 It should be noted that in the 2023/24 fiscal year, the university will continue to manage its limited incremental funding allocations conservatively.

 The model used at UBC is decentralized, meaning that faculties and administrative units are responsible for balancing budgets within their respective portfolios.
-The university's finance teams - both within the central units and embedded within faculties and administration units - are constantly reviewing base budgets against the priorities of UBC's Strategic Plan.
+The university's finance teams - both centrally and distributed - are constantly reviewing base budgets against the priorities of UBC's Strategic Plan.